 - 2 cloves garlic, minced (2 teaspoons) or 1/4 tsp garlic powder

-- 4 1/2 cup broth (vegetable or chicken)
+- 4 1/2 cup vegetable stock or vegetable broth (or chicken broth)

 - 1 tablespoon fresh ginger grated (or 1/2 tsp powdered ginger)